pirafrank/fpiracom/_posts/2024-08-13-leveraging-alacritty-terminal-on-windows-for-a-sea.md

 C:\Users\francesco\scoop\apps\alacritty\current
 ```

-Substitute `<WSL_DISTRO_NAME>` with your specific WSL distribution name.
+Substitute `<WSL_DISTRO_NAME>` with your specific WSL distribution name and change your username and config files names in paths to yours.
 For more details on zsh configurations, check the zsh dir in my dotfiles repo.

+As above, you can move the shortcut to Desktop, Start Menu, or StartUp apps folder.

 ## Conclusion

 I use Alacritty for both Linux and PowerShell environments on Windows as it brings big performance and usability benefits.
 Its choice not to support splits and tabs alike removes a variable from the equation and lets you focus on your task or run your multiplexer of choice.
 It has been my go-to choice for some time and I like how it allows for various degrees of customizations to create a setup that best meets your workflow needs.

 Thanks for reading.
 I hope it helps.